What is the Biosphere Reserve?

 There are 18 Biosphere Reserves in India established by the government that protect large areas of natural habitats.
 These areas are provided with the buffer zones that are open for some economic uses.
 Not only the flora and fauna but also the humans inhabiting these areas are protected.

-areas that exhibit approaches ton live and work in harmony with nature.
+That exhibit approaches ton live and works in harmony with nature.

 Zones of Biosphere Reserve

 This is a legally protected area where human intervention is strictly prohibited.